 Sean is the COO and Co-Founder of Collective Campus and Lemonade Stand.

-Since joining forces with Steve to create Collective Campus, Sean has worked across all of the organisation’s projects including its educational bootcamps, corporate accelerator programs with Mills Oakley and Gems World Academy, and Lemonade Stand - where he still facilitates regularly.
+Since joining forces with Steve to create Collective Campus, Sean has worked across all of the organisation’s projects including its bootcamps, hackathons, and corporate accelerator programs with Village Roadshow, Microsoft, Charter Hall and Microsoft.

 More recently, Sean co-founded Lemonade Stand, a children’s entrepreneurship program for 9-12 year old which has seen more than 600 students participate in Melbourne, Sydney, Brisbane and Singapore since its inception in 2016.
 He is now working with the team to reach kids all over the world through Lemonade Stand Online.